 Aja has written for The Guardian, CNN, Selfridges, Eco-Age, and a host of other sites.

 Originally from Reston, Virginia, Aja currently lives in South East London with her husband and their two cats.
+In addition to her other work, Aja is a Contributing Editor for Elle UK.
 She can be found over at her Instagram @ajabarber, microblogging daily.

 Photo Stephen Cunningsworth